microsoft/Model_Based_Testing_Using_LLMs/README.md

 # Model-based Testing using LLMs

 This repsitory contains the code for our paper **Eywa: Automating Model-based Testing using LLMs**.

-** Write a small introduction on our approach. **
+Our framework uses LLMs to automatically construct modular protocol models from natural-language specifications and applies symbolic execution and differential testing to generate high-coverage tests with minimal user effort.

 ## Installation
 First clone the repository onto your local machine.